MoserMichael/my-notes/talking-with-chatgtp-b.md

 (still interesting that Bard/ChatGTP can effectively replace half of the experts on https://www.reddit.com/r/AskHistorians/ - at least for me...)

+/well, sooner or later the LLM will start to talk funny rubbish, like mentioning cyberwarfare in the context of the Clement Attlee government.../

 ----

 Google Bard seems to be very knowledgable on the history of Coca-Cola advertising.  [link](https://g.co/bard/share/34cdad4e3637) ChatGTP3.5 had less to say on this subject...